GSA/piv-guides/Template-2.md

 To create your own page using the GitHub website, copy the content from this file, and paste it into a new file.
 Use these steps to create the file:

-  1. Click on the **create new file** button at the top of the pages folder.
+  1. Click on the **create new file** button at the top of the Branch folder.
   2. Give the new file a name and add the extension, **.md**.
 (At the top of the page there will be a box that says **name your file**.)
   3. Change the **title** and **permalink** at the top, left-hand-side of the file where you see **---**.
   > The **permalink** should be a short version of the new file name (for example, **template** for **Guidance Document Template**).
 The **title** should be what you want to appear at the top of the website page, and the **permalink** text should be in the format: **/mypage/**, instead of mypage.md.